Computer model locks in Steelers vs. Bears picks, score prediction, SGP for NFL Week 12

 A surging Chicago Bears team visits the Pittsburgh Steelers in Week 12 of the NFL season.
 Winners of three straight, the Bears look like they're starting to gel under new head coach Ben Johnson.
 The Steelers, meanwhile, are in first place but may be without quarterback Aaron Rodgers, who is questionable with a wrist injury.

 Kickoff from Soldier Field is set for 1 p.m.
 ET on CBS and Paramount+.
 The Bears are 2.5-point favorites, according to the latest Steelers vs. Bears consensus odds.
-The over/under for total points scored is 45.5.
+The over/under for total points scored is 46.5.
+The Bears are -148 money line favorites (risk $148 to win $100), while the Steelers are +125 underdogs.
 Before making any Steelers vs. Bears picks, make sure you check out the NFL picks from the SportsLine Projection Model.
 Be sure to watch this game on CBS and Paramount+, where new users can get a free one-week trial.
 Sign up here.

 Click here to bet Steelers vs. Bears at BetMGM Sportsbook, where new users get either $150 in bonus bets if your first bet wins or up to $1,500 in bonus bets if your first bet loses: